 This policy may change from time to time, so please check this page periodically.

 Age UK Nottingham & Nottinghamshire is a registered charity (number 1067881) and company limited by guarantee (number 3455485).
 The registered address is Bradbury House, 12 Shakespeare Street, Nottingham, NG1 4FQ.

 We process personal data relating to service users, customers, and supporters of our organisation.
 This is to allow us to offer services & products, help & guidance to our service users, to keep people up-to-date with our work & plans and our fundraising.

 A service user is anyone who contacts our organisation to access our support or a service.
-If a service user contacts us, we need to keep some of their basic information to be able to help them, and to be able to offer services or information.
+If a service user contacts us, we need to keep some of their basic information to be able to help them, and to be able to offer services or information this is our legal basis for the basic processing.
 This will include contact details, and a record of what you have chosen to contact us about and any other information we require in order to provide information, advice and support.
 This information might include questions which allow us to measure our performance in relation to Equal Opportunity and Diversity legislation.

 How we will contact you

-When you give permission for us to contact you, we will clearly establish the consent you have given us: this might be consent to assist you with your enquiry, consent to be kept up to date with our work and our plans, for fundraising or any combination of these.
+When you give permission for us to contact you, we will clearly establish the consent you have given us: this might be consent to process special category data in order to assist you with your enquiry, consent to be kept up to date with our work and our plans, for third party involvement, sharing information with others and your preferred methods of communication.
 We will send any information to you using your preferred method of contact.

 Who will see your personal data?

 Your information will only be seen by designated staff and volunteers who have signed up to our Confidentiality Policy.
 We will only share information about you with people when you have consented to us doing so and for the agreed purposes.
 For example, you may ask us to make a referral to another organisation on your behalf – we will make sure we have your permission to do that.